Does your household include a disabled person or someone with a long term health condition?

 - make contact with care agencies, especially those who come to your home, and have their emergency contact details.

-If someone in your household tests positive for COVID-19, everyone you live with will need to stay home.
+If someone in your household tests positive for COVID-19, they must self-isolate for at least 7 days while they recover.
+Day 0 is the day symptoms started or when that person tested positive, whichever came first.
+Household Contacts do not need to isolate.
+They should test daily for 5 days.
 You will receive a package of supplies, instructions, and a health diary.

 You need to be ready to provide a lot of information when asked so you can continue to receive the essential care and supports you usually receive at home.
 It will also enable them to monitor you and provide COVID-19 related care if needed.